cclgroupltd/mister-skinnylegs/README.md

 mister-skinnylegs is an open plugin framework for parsing website/webapp artifacts in browser data.
-It currently provides a command line interface (CLI) for running the plugins against a Chrome or Chromium Profile Folder.
+It currently provides a command line interface (CLI) for running the plugins against a Chrome, Chromium or Mozilla Firefox Profile Folder.

 ## Current Plugins
 | Plugin File               | Service         | Artifact                              | Version | Description                                                                                               |